juchong/ADIS16470-RoboRIO-Driver/c++/README.md

 - Paste the following link: [http://maven.highcurrent.io/vendordeps/ADIS16470.json](http://maven.highcurrent.io/vendordeps/ADIS16470.json)

 ### Offline Install
-- Download the latest release zip from the [releases](https://github.com/juchong/ADIS16470-RoboRIO-Driver/releases) page on Github.
+- Download the latest release zip from the [releases](https://github.com/juchong/ADIS16470-RoboRIO-Driver/releases) page in this GitHub repository.
 The zip will be named `adis16470_roborio-[releaseversion].zip`.
 - Close all instances of FRC Visual Studio Code
 - If using Windows, extract the zip you downloaded to `C:\Users\Public\frc2019`.
 If using Linux or Mac, extract the zip to `~/home/frc2019/`.
 - Open FRC Visual Studio Code